nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m2_format-and-adjust-data/p3_get-support-during-analysis/s3_v_layla_all-about-the-analyze-stage.md

-# Layla: All about the analyze stage
+# Video - Layla: All about the analyze stage

 Video transcript